Rapha2000/Rapha2000/README.md

 ### Hi there, I am Raphael 👋

+## Thanks for stopping by.
+Here's a little bit about myself...

+- 🤔 My pronouns are: He/His/Him
+-  :fr: I am a French student coming from the city of Saint-Etienne
+- 🌱 I’m currently learning ...

 <!--
 **Rapha2000/Rapha2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.